Skip to main content

 Next steps

-Build the Rules-based parts of your template.
+Build the Rules-based parts of your Playbook.

 Understanding results